im-open/javascript-action-template/README.md

-# custom-action-template
+# javascript-action-template

 This template can be used to quickly start a new custom js action repository.
 Click the `Use this template` button at the top to get started.

 ## TODOs
 - Readme
   - [ ] Update the Inputs section with the correct action inputs
+  - [ ] Update the Outputs section with the correct action outputs
   - [ ] Update the Example section with the correct usage
 - package.json
   - [ ] Update the `name` with the new action value
 - main.js
-  - [ ] Implement your custom action
+  - [ ] Implement your custom javascript action
 - action.yml
   - [ ] Fill in the correct name, description, inputs and outputs
 - check-for-unstaged-changes.sh